machal/cssmine-content/content/css3-gradients.md

-This CSS code will render a color gradient from the top left corner to the bottom right corner like this: a gradient from transparent color to light green will take up one quarter of an element and a gradient from light to dark green will take up the area from one quarter to one half of an element.
+This CSS code will render a color gradient from the top left corner to the bottom right corner like this: a gradient from transparent color to light green will take up one quarter of the element and a gradient from light to dark green will take up the area from one quarter to one half of an element.
 This time we used the RGB color model.